raven-os/albinos/API_doc/Overview.md

-# Creating and retrieving retrieving a configuration
+# Creating and retrieving a configuration

 The first call $LIB_NAME should be to the following function:
 ```cpp